instayu/html-5-calander/Selleck-Example-Tests.md

 It will only run on example pages, landing pages are totally ignored (since they don't contain any functional code, we can change this later if we need to).

+Do not use alerts in your examples.
+You should print to a DIV or other container.
+Alerts will stall the tests and keep them from running properly.

 ## Dev time use

 By default, if you fire up `selleck --server` from the src directory these tests will automatically run & the filter is automatically set to raw.
 There is no url parameter to turn them off.
 This might be a little annoying until you get all of your test files in place, but at least you won't miss one ;)